dcjones/hat-trie/README.md

     ./configure
     make install

-To use the library, include `hat-trie.h` and link using `lhat-trie`.
+To use the library, include `hat-trie.h` and link using `-lhat-trie`.

 Tests